A Cure for Wellness

 Time Out says

-Before we get there, though, there’s a deceptive launching-off point in Manhattan’s cutthroat business world, where rising young exec Lockhart (Dane DeHaan), a Patrick Bateman-style asshole in the making, squirms his way out of the blame for some corporate malfeasance.
-To get the target off his back, he’ll have to head to Europe to fetch the company’s twitchy CEO, lost to the spa’s waters, whose correspondence indicates a cracked mind.
+Before we get there, though, there’s a deceptive launching-off point in Manhattan’s cutthroat business world, where rising young exec Lockhart (Dane DeHaan), a Patrick Bateman-style asshole in the making, squirms his way out of the blame for some corporate cock-up.
+To atone, he must head to Europe to meet the company’s twitchy CEO, who’s lost to the spa’s waters.
 A quick visit in and out, right?
-Nope: After Lockhart suffers an immobilizing accident that binds him in a leg cast, the ominous Volmer Institute becomes his caretaker (an “enforced vacation,” Jason Isaacs’s chief doctor puts it, not winning any points for bedside manner).
+Nope.
+After Lockhart suffers an accident that puts him in a leg cast, he becomes an inmate of the ominous Volmer Institute (an ‘enforced vacation’, its chief doctor, played by Jason Isaacs, puts it, not winning any points for bedside manner).

 Cast and crew